SERMON

 Loss

-By Michael Ferrel, a retired rehabilitation case manager living in Toronto - October 24, 2023
+By Michael Ferrel, retired rehabilitation case manager living in Toronto - October 24, 2023

 Soldiers and Generals have no imagination.